schaefer-dev/schaefer-dev.github.io/index.md

 ---
 layout: default
-title: "Daniel Schäfer | Student, Developer & passionate Learner"
+title: "Daniel Schäfer | Developer & passionate Learner"
 description: "A portfolio targeted at people who want to find out what I've been up to in recent years.
 Includes a detailed description of projects and my university career."
 ---